single-cell-data/SOMA/specification.md

     * It could be **dense**, in which case there must exist some kind of a mapping between the string labels and the integer indices.
     * It could be **sparse**, in which case the labels could just be the string dimensions.
 * The auxiliary dataframes and arrays can be anything (e.g., `reducedDims` in SingleCellExperiment).
 These should be able to be efficiently joined with `obs` and `var` to produce the labels to query `X` with.
-* There can be more than one `X` arrays, and we will distinguish between two cases:
-    * They _share_ the same labels/coordinates and non-empty cells.
-In that case, we will talk about “layers” and use an intuitive API (see “attributes” in the TileDB implementation).
+* There can be more than one `X` arrays.
+They must the same labels/coordinates and non-empty cells.
+We call these multiple arrays “layers” and use an intuitive API (see “attributes” in the TileDB implementation).
-    * They _do not share_ the same labels/coordinates.
-In that case, we will talk about separate arrays with their own coordinates.

 The following image summarizes the model for an **sc_group**, in the case where a set of `X` array layers shares the `obs` and `var` dataframes.
 This can be generalized to _multiple different groups_ of what is depicted below to capture cases where the `X` array layers do not share the `obs` and `var` dataframes.

 ![matrix schema](./images/matrix.png)